robalb/my-website/astro-website/src/pages/me.md

 ## my tools

-- *vim* - My go to editor
+- <a href="asd">vim</a> - My go to editor

-- *tmux* - A terminal multiplexer.
+- <a href="asd">tmux</a> - A terminal multiplexer.
 Combined with vim, it's how i navigate and organize multiple terminals and projects.

+- <a href="asd">docker</a> - Together with Docker-compose, it's how i manage most of my local development and testing environments.

+- <a href="asd">git</a> - It's how i manage all my projects but also, as a fan of the <a href="asd">gitops</a> approach, it's how i manage most of my server infrastructure and desktop environment.

-- *webstorm* - A powerful ide for the web.
+- <a href="asd">webstorm</a> - A powerful ide for the web.
 Sometimes vim is just not the right tool

-- *docker* - Together with Docker-compose, it's how i manage most of my local development and testing environments.
-  As i'm slowly graviting towards *NIX*, docker's role in my dependencies management may change

-- *git* - It's how i manage all my projects but also, as a fan of the gitops approach, it's how i manage most of my server infrastructure and desktop environment.

-- *ngrok* - A quick way to setup reverse shells (for ctf games, i should punctualize), and test complex environments
+- <a href="asd">ngrok</a> - A quick way to setup reverse shells (for ctf games, i should point out), and test complex environments

-- *insomnia* - A good loking tool to test and call apis
+- <a href="asd">insomnia</a> - A good loking tool to test and call apis

-- *burp suite* - An efficient tool to test and _break_ apis.
+- <a href="asd">burp suite</a> - An efficient tool to test and _break_ apis.

-- *keepass* - An ancient password manager
+- <a href="asd">keepass</a> - An ancient password manager

 ## Languages

-- My main language for frontend development is unsurprisingly Javascript/ES6, and if i'm working on a single-page-app my setup of choice is React, with Redux-toolkit.
+- Frontend development is a world where technologies evolve quickly, and frameworks come and go.
+  Javascript/ES6 and vanilla css however are here to stay, and it's what i have most experience with.
-  I've worked with several bundlers in the past, but now i mostly use vite.
+  I've worked with several js libraries and bundlers in the past, however the ones i choose to use these days are React with Redux-Toolkit, Vite and astro.build

-- In the past i've written backends in Node, Php, and several framework but my favourite language choice remains Python, with either FastAPI or Flask
+- I've written backends in Node, Php, and several framework but my favourite language choice remains
+  <a href="asd">Python</a>, with either FastAPI or Flask

 Python is also my main scripting language, that i use for task automations and ctf exploits

+maybe i should change this whole section something like

+technical skills

+### frontend

+- js
+- react
+- redux etch

+### backend

+- flask
+- fastapi
+- node
+- php

+### database

+- postgres
+- mysql
+- redis

+### devops and infrastructure

+- stuff

+### languages

+- js
+- c
+- python
+- java

 ## Devops and infrastructure